 Classic Golden Retrievers holds a 5-star rating from 26 Google reviews, the most reviewed golden retriever breeder we found in Louisiana.
 Twenty-six reviews at a consistent 5-star level is harder to fake than three or four glowing testimonials.

 Honest caveat: Health testing documentation is not available online.
-You’ll need to request OFA records directly and ask for the ACVO and cardiac clearance details before paying any deposit.
+You will need to request OFA records directly and ask for the ACVO and cardiac clearance details before paying any deposit.
 GRCA membership is also unconfirmed.

 | Criterion | Status |